lucacicchese/DLA_LABS/LAB03/README.md

 ### CLIP

-CLIP is a is a multimodal vision and language model that aligns in the same embedding space both image and text encodings.
+CLIP is a multimodal vision and language model that aligns in the same embedding space both image and text encodings.
 It can be used for zero-shot image classification, generating images descriptions or finding images based on a given description.

 ### TinyImagenet dataset